jsakaluk/dySEM/README.md

 Please note that the dySEM project is released with a [Contributor Code of Conduct](https://jsakaluk.github.io/dySEM/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.

+## Acknowledgements

+The development of `dySEM` has been generously supported by Internal Grants from Western University, including:

+- a Research Mobilization, Creation & Innovation Grants for SSHRC-Related Research
+- a Western Knowledge Mobilization Innovation Grants